-Infection of the small intestine by type A strains of C perfringens is a milder condition and more rare compared to disease caused by C perfringens type C (see Intestinal Diseases in Pigs: Clostridium perfringens Type C Enteritis in Pigs).
+Infection of the small intestine by type A strains of C perfringens is a milder condition and rarer than disease caused by C perfringens type C (see Type C Enteritis in Pigs).
 Suckling and sometimes weaned pigs are affected and exhibit yellow-colored feces with mucous and flecks of blood.
 Growth rates are suppressed but with low to no mortality.
-The lesions at necropsy are milder and blood-free as compared to those of C perfringens type C enteritis.
-Diagnosis, treatment and control are as for C perfringens type C enteritis.
+The lesions at necropsy are milder and blood-free as compared with those of C perfringens type C enteritis.
+Diagnosis, treatment, and control are as for C perfringens type C enteritis.

 Last full review/revision September 2013 by D. L. Hank Harris, DVM, PhD